-Most of the 5th grade reading curriculum focuses on teaching students to understand the texts they read and to develop ideas about what they read and learn.
-More precisely, they are taught to support their ideas using specific details from the text.
-Students are expected to think carefully about (and ultimately use) details such as quotes, facts, and events from a text to develop and explain what they think and what they have learned.
-Students practice this as they read texts together as a class as well as through the reading they do independently.
-Fifth grade teachers teach students specific strategies they can use to do this.
-Fifth graders further deepen these skills as they write extensively about what they read.
+Most of the 5th grade reading curriculum focuses on teaching students to understand and develop ideas about the texts they read.
+Fifth graders learn to support their ideas using specific details from books, and are expected to think carefully about (and ultimately use) quotes, facts, and events to develop opinions about a text and explain it.
+Students practice this as they read texts together as a class and independently, and their teachers often show them specific strategies they can use to do this.
+Fifth graders also expand these skills as they write extensively about what they read in every subject.

-- Begins to use direct quotes from texts to explain and prove ideas about the text.
+- Begins to use direct quotes from texts to explain and prove ideas about the reading.

-- Reads a variety of genres of text including: fiction, non-fiction, poetry, and drama.
+- Reads a variety of genres including fiction, nonfiction, poetry, and drama.

-- Uses details from the text to: summarize the text, identity the main idea or theme of a text, compare characters or events in a text, or compare different texts of the same genre (for example, two fantasy texts).
+- Uses details from the text to summarize it, identity the main idea or theme, compare characters or events, or compare different texts of the same genre.

 - Interprets and understands metaphors and comparisons made in a text.

 - Identifies an author or narrator’s point of view and explains how this affects the content of a text.

 - Compares multiple perspectives on the same event, idea, or theme.